harshithashetty0305/CSE-A-FAIML-Assignments/Individual Task/README.md

-this folder contains invidual task of three module
+This folder contains invidual task of three module.